Blog Layout

 DAY 10 - HOBART (BD)

-Saturday 22nd March: A local guide joins us for a sightseeing tour from the coach.
-Founded in 1804, Hobart is Australia’s second oldest capital city and everywhere we go, the past steps out to meet us.
-One of the highlights each Saturday in Hobart is the Salamanca Markets where hundreds of stallholders set up along the elm tree lined street, drawing large crowds.
+Saturday 22nd March: Set between the towering peak of Mount Wellington and the Derwent River, Hobart is one of the most beautiful cities in the world.
+A local guide joins us for a sightseeing tour from the coach.
+One of the highlights each Saturday in Hobart is the Salamanca Markets.
 With so many sellers the list of items we can find here are endless with many local crafts, jewellery, fashion and food stalls.
-We then visit the World Heritage Listed Cascades Female Factory, which tells the story of the displacement, mistreatment and forced migration of convict women and girls.
+Early afternoon visit the World Heritage Listed Cascades Female Factory, which tells the story of the displacement, mistreatment and forced migration of convict women and girls.
+On the Convict Women’s Tour, our guide will provide insights of the Female Factory, the convict system of punishment and reform and offer a glimpse of what convict life was like for thousands of women transported to Van Diemen’s Land.
 After a very moving experience, we return to our hotel.

 Stay: Wrest Point Hotel Casino, Hobart